-I am so excited for The Jungle Book live action film from Walt Disney Pictures.
+I am so excited about The Jungle Book live-action film from Walt Disney Pictures.
 The Little was about four years old when I began reading this classic book to him.
-You could see the wonder in his eyes as he listened intently as Mowgli’s jungle adventure unraveled.
+You could see the wonder in his eyes as he listened intently as Mowgli’s jungle adventure unravelled.
 This has been a story near to my heart for many years, a timeless classic.
-Now, once again being realized in full IMAX 3D with all the movie magic you could dream up, we approach the theater release of this epic story with its first official clip and stunning promo images.
+Now, once again being realized in full IMAX 3D with all the movie magic you could dream up, we approach the theatre release of this epic story with its first official clip and stunning promo images.

 The Jungle Book Trailers

 “Intro to Shere Khan” Clip – Disney’s The Jungle Book

 “Live the Legend” TV Spot – Disney’s The Jungle Book

 “Trust” TV Spot – Disney’s the Jungle Book